ZeldaFan0225/ai_horde/README.md

 # @zeldafan0225/stable_horde

-**THIS PACKAGE/REPOSITORY IS IN NO WAY ASSOCIATED TO THE CREATORS OF STABLE HORDE**

 This package allows you to communicate with the [Stable Horde](https://stablehorde.net/) [API](https://stablehorde.net/)

+**DISCLAIMER:**
+THIS PACKAGE/REPOSITORY IS IN NO WAY ASSOCIATED TO THE CREATORS OF STABLE HORDE

 ## Features